 Ingredients for Filling

-Roll out the chilled dough to a roughly 16″ square.
-I use a tape measure when rolling to get my dimensions right.
-Trim off the rough edges and cut out 16, 4″ squares of dough.
+- Roll out the chilled dough to a roughly 16" square.
+I used a measure when rolling out the first few to get my dimensions right.
+Trim off the rough edges and cut out 16, 4" squares of dough.
 Try to get them as square as you can - it'll save you headaches when you're trying to fold them.
-I didn’t get them all on the first go-round – no problem, though.
-Just roll out the leftover dough into another rectangle.

 These came out with a flaky, light, puffy crust and a hot, sweet filling.
 Serve them right out of the oven for lots of oohs and aahs.
 Or store them in a container and they’ll keep for a week – but I guarantee they won’t last that long.